 Tramadol abuse is steadily increasing because of the longevity that people are taking Tramadol.
 64% of patients prescribed Tramadol continued taking it after a year.
-If you believe that you or a loved one are abusing Tramadol or have a Tramadol addiction, there are treatment options available for you.
+If you believe that you or a loved one are abusing Tramadol or have an addiction to it, there are treatment options available for you.
 Just as with all opiates, a medical detox is recommended.
-Especially with Tramadol as it has unique withdrawal symptoms, it is best to go to an addiction treatment center to be detoxed by medical professionals.
+Especially with Tramadol having such unique withdrawal symptoms, it is best to go to an addiction treatment center to be detoxed by medical professionals.

 Patients detoxing from Tramadol should remain in drug rehab for a longer time to learn how to cope with life in sobriety.
 With the unique side effects that Tramadol produces in user once they stop taking it, relapse can happen very easily because of the mental health symptoms.
-Detoxing from all drugs effects the brain and users typically experience depression when first coming off any substances.
-Those suffering from Tramadol addiction may feel more depressed than others with substance use disorders because of how Tramadol can mimic anti-depressants in the brain.
+Detoxing from all drugs effects the brain, and users typically experience depression when first coming off any substances.
+Those suffering from Tramadol addiction may feel more depressed than others with substance use disorders because of how it can mimic antidepressants in the brain.

-If you or a loved one are ready to overcome a Tramadol addiction, contact us today at 855-448-3588.
-GateHouse Treatment can help you overcome a Tramadol addiction and life a fulfilling life in sobriety.
+If you or a loved one are ready to overcome a Tramadol addiction, contact us today at (855) 448-3588.
+GateHouse Treatment can help you overcome any addiction and live a fulfilling life in sobriety.